Licensed Plumber LICENSE #CO88900054

 If you find that your pilot light has gone out, there are a few things you can try.
 First, you can try to reignite it, which may be all it takes to fix your problem.
 If the pilot won’t light, or if it doesn’t stay lit for long, then you may have a more serious issue with your thermocouple or another component.

-If you’re experiencing a serious or ongoing problem with your water heater, you may need to call a professional plumber.
+If you’re experiencing a serious or ongoing problem with your tankless water heater (or the hot water one), you may need to call a professional plumber.
 At Carter’s My Plumber, we are proud to be a top water repair company in Indianapolis, IN.
 If you’re in the area and experience a pilot that won’t light, we welcome you to give us a call.

 male engineer repairing a gas boiler